slazav/graphene/Readme.md

 - error   -- skip the new record and return error message
 - sshift  -- increase time by 1 second step until it will be possible to put the record (no loss of data)
-- nsshift -- same, but with nanosecosd steps.
+- nsshift -- same, but with nanosecond steps.

 Value can contain an array of numbers of arbitrary length (data columns) or some text.
 The data format can be chosen during the database